-Floss your child's teeth when all of their baby teeth come in.
+Floss your child's teeth when all teeth of your baby come in.
 This is usually by the time they are 2 ½ years old.

 If your baby is 6 months or older, they need fluoride to keep their teeth healthy.

-Feed your children foods that contain minerals to strengthen their teeth.
+Feed your children foods that contain vitamins and minerals to strengthen their teeth.

 Take your children to the dentist when all their baby teeth have come in or at age 2 or 3, whichever comes first.

 Hughes CV, Dean JA.
 Mechanical and chemotherapeutic home oral hygiene.
 In: Dean JA, ed.
-McDonald and Avery's Dentistry of the Child and Adolescent.
-10th ed.
-St. Louis, MO: Elsevier Mosby; 2016: chap 7.
+McDonald and Avery's Dentistry for the Child and Adolescent.
+11th ed.
+Philadelphia, PA; 2022: chap 8.

-Martin B, Baumhardt H, D'Alesio A, et al. Oral disorders.
-In: Zitelli, BJ, McIntire SC, Norwalk AJ.
-Atlas of Pediatric Diagnosis.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2012:chap 20.
+Baumhardt H, Chapman B, D'Alesio A, Woods K. Oral disorders.
+In: Zitelli, BJ, McIntire SC, Nowalk AJ, Garrison J, eds.
+Zitelli and Davis' Atlas of Pediatric Physical Diagnosis.
+8th ed.
+Philadelphia, PA: Elsevier; 2023:chap 21.